simpleledger/simpleledger.github.io/docs/terminology.md

 The most common operation in SLP, the simple act of transferring some tokens to someone else.

+## Staking

+Staking is a scheme where token holders who have older [UTXOs](#utxo) receive some benefit, such as dividends or voting privileges.

 ## Token

 A token is some sort of tokenized asset or idea that has an associated [token id](#token-id) and was created using a [Genesis](#genesis) transaction.
 There are SLP Tokens, as well as tokens on other Blockchains as well.